ducalpha/greenbag/README.md

 You can also set bandwidth using [tcconfig](https://github.com/thombashi/tcconfig).
 An example script is include in [limit_bandwidth_for_testing.sh](scripts/limit_bandwidth_for_testing.sh).

 ## Limitations of this implementation
+* Does not fully support flexible segment sizes, which should be adaptive to network conditions such as bandwidth and RTT.
 * Use disk to store in-progress file parts.
-* Does not determine bitrate of videos automatically.
+Future versions should try to store them in memory.
 * Require MaxKeepAliveRequests on the server side.
+* Does not determine bitrates of videos automatically.
-* Does not set routing tables automatically.
+* Does not setup routing tables on client automatically.
-* Does not fully support flexible segment sizes, which should be adaptive to network conditions such as bandwidth and RTT.

 ## How to enable multiple network interfaces on Android
 In order to enable LTE and WiFi simultaneously on Samsung Galaxy S2 phone where the source code of the Android framework was not available, we reversed engineered and modified ConnectivityService in the Android framework.
 You can find details in [How to Enable Multiple Network Interfaces on Android](https://docs.google.com/document/d/1zpRF1jbZ6egCjiRn0DGuIvaAHzBEEisHnEoX3U4oupE/edit?usp=sharing).